 These standards reflect the minimum mental and physical requirements necessary to become a physical therapist.
-Candidates for selection to the College of Mount St. Joseph DPT program should review these before making the decision to apply to the program.
+Candidates for selection to Mount St. Joseph University DPT program should review these before making the decision to apply to the program.
 After students are enrolled, they will be required to verify they understand and meet these standards or that they believe that, with certain accommodations, they can meet them.

-- Mid-December: DPT program contacts selected candidates for on-campus interviews.
+- Mid December: DPT program contacts selected candidates for on-campus interview

-- Mid to late January: Candidate interviews to be held at the Mount (phone or Skype interviews available for selected candidates).
+- Mid January: Candidate interviews held at Mount St. Joseph University

 If you need further information, please visit the FAQ page and/or contact the DPT program:

 - Phone: (513) 244-4890